la2050/archive/_projects/2015/connecting-low-wage-immigrant-workers-to-the-internet.md

   IDEPSCA organizes and educates low immigrant workers concerned with solving problems in their own communities in the areas of workforce and economic development and worker health and safety.
-'In one to three sentences, please describe your proposal.': >- IDEPSCA will design and implement a series of blingual English/Spanish trainings for low wage immigrant workers on how to use their mobile phones to better connect them to services in the City of LA.
-The trainings will include how to connect to free wireless networks and use apps on their phones including JobsLA, GoMetro, MyLA 311.
-We will also show workers how to use social media apps to connect to their government representatives and local neighborhood councils.
 Where will you be working?:
   - San Fernando Valley
   - City of Los Angeles